 We observe that for $R > 1$, the change of the variance is negative.

-In Fig. \ref{reducing_variance} it is presented how the cat state of the weight changes according to the process of such variance reduction.
-Moreover, we show that it is possible to decrease the variance several times if subsequent protocols with the same state $\hat \rho_S$ are introduced.
+Fig. \ref{reducing_variance} presents how the cat state of the weight changes according to the process of such variance reduction.
+Moreover, we show that one can decrease the variance several times if subsequent protocols with the same state $\hat \rho_S$ are introduced.
 We compare it with the same evolution but with the fully dephased state $D[\hat \rho_S]$ (i.e., without coherences).
 It is seen that as long as the classical state only broadens both peaks of the cat state (which is a universal feature of all semi-classical states, see Corollary \ref{positive_variance}), a quantum interference can collapse those peaks to each other, such that the energy dispersion is reduced.
 However, we stress that such a subsequent reduction eventually saturates and cannot be repeated forever.
-Indeed, we have previously shown that a Gaussian wave packet also belongs to the semi-classical states, and hence no squeezing of its width is possible.
+Indeed, we have previously shown that a Gaussian wave packet also belongs to the semi-classical states; hence, no squeezing of its width is possible.
 It suggests that the presence of two peaks (i.e., with $\mu > 0$) is essential for the process of the variance reduction, but still, the reason for that is a quantum interference between the qubit and the weight.
 Especially, as it was discussed before, the cat state has $R > 1$, and hence $\Delta \sigma_W^2 < 0$, only if $\mu > 0$ and $\nu > 0$.

-\subsection{Coherent vs. Incoherent work extraction: \\ Gaussian state and qubit}
+\subsection{Coherent vs. Incoherent work extraction: Gaussian state and qubit}

 In the section \ref{bounds_section} we discussed the bounds for an energy dispersion if the incoherent (coherent) part of ergotropy is extracted.
 Let us illustrate this behavior quantitatively for a particular example.